Skip to content

 Key Findings

-Unlike most September 2025 campus bomb threats, the PVAMU caller was identified and arrested — a current student, breaking from the dominant external-swatting pattern
+Unlike most September 2025 campus bomb threats, a PVAMU student was identified and arrested on suspicion of making the threat, breaking from the dominant external-swatting pattern

 Waller ISD's Jones Elementary going into 'Secure' status illustrates how university bomb threats radiate to surrounding K-12 schools